Self-extracting archive

-A self-extracting archive (SFX or SEA) is a computer executable program which contains compressed data in an archive file combined with machine-executable program instructions to extract this information on a compatible operating system and without the necessity for a suitable extractor to be already installed on the target computer.
+A self-extracting archive (SFX or SEA) is a computer executable program which combines compressed data in an archive file with machine-executable code to extract the information.
+Running on a compatible operating system, it does not need a suitable extractor in the target computer to extract the data.
 The executable part of the file is known as a decompressor stub.

-Self-extracting files are used to share compressed files with a party that may not necessarily have the software to decompress a regular archive.
-Users can also use self-extracting to distribute their own software.
+Self-extracting files are used to share compressed files with a party that may not have the software needed to decompress a regular archive.
+Users can also use self-extracting archives to distribute their own software.
 For example, the WinRAR installation program is made using the graphical GUI RAR self-extracting module Default.sfx.

 Overview

-Self-extracting archives contains an executable file module, a module used to run uncompressed files from compressed files.
-Such a compressed file does not require an external program to decompress the contents of the self-extracting file, and it can run the operation itself.
-However, file archivers like WinRAR can still treat self-extracting files as any other compressed files.
+Self-extracting archives contain an executable file module, which is used to run uncompressed files from compressed files.
+The latter does not require an external program to decompress the contents of the self-extracting file and can run the operation itself.
+However, file archivers like WinRAR can still treat a self-extracting file as if it were any other type of compressed file.
 By using a file archiver, users can view or decompress self-extracting files they received without running executable code (for example, if they are concerned about viruses).

 A self-extracting archive is extracted and stored on a disk when executed under an operating system that supports it.
-Many embedded self-extractors support a number of command line arguments, such as specifying the target location or selecting only specific files.
+Many embedded self-extractors support a number of command-line arguments, such as specifying the target location or selecting only specific files.

 Unlike self-extracting archives, non-self-extracting archives only contain archived files and must be extracted with a program that is compatible with them.
-While self-extracting archives cannot be extracted under another operating system, they can usually still be opened using a suitable extractor as this tool will disregard the executable part of the file and extract only the archive resource.
+While some formats of self-extracting archives cannot be extracted under another operating system, non-self-extracting ones can usually still be opened using a suitable extractor.
+This tool will disregard the executable part of the file and extract only the archive resource.
 The self-extracting executable may need to be renamed to contain a file extension associated with the corresponding packer; archive file formats known to support this include ARJ and ZIP.
-Typically, self-extracting files have an .exe extension, just like any other executable file.
+Typically, self-extracting files for Microsoft operating systems such as DOS and Windows have a .exe extension, just like any other executable file.

-For example, an archive may be called somefiles.zip - it can be opened under any operating system by a suitable archive manager which supports both the file format and compression algorithm used.
+For example, an archive may be called "somefiles.zip—it", which can be opened under any operating system by a suitable archive manager that supports both the file format and compression algorithm used.
 It may also be converted into somefiles.exe, which will self-extract under Microsoft Windows.
-It will not self-extract under Linux, but can be opened with a suitable archive manager.
+It will not self-extract under Linux but can be opened with a suitable archive manager.
 Files that are not recognized as archives by archive managers due to their executable extension can be renamed into .zip.
-This works for ZIP archives due to the way the ZIP header is defined, but not necessarily for other less flexible archive format.
+This works for ZIP archives due to the way the ZIP header is defined, but not necessarily for other less flexible archive formats.